vincenzocoia/vincenzocoia.com/content/authors/vincenzo/_index.md

 Hi!

-I'm an Assistant Professor of Teaching at the University of British Columbia, Vancouver.
-My priority here is to develop data science initiatives through the Department of Statistics.
+I'm an Assistant Professor of Teaching at the University of British Columbia, Vancouver in the Department of Statistics.
+I lead a research program focusing on predictive distributions: adapting methods in quantile regression, integrating extreme value modelling, and producing R packages with domain-specific languages.
+I apply these in consulting, especially in environmental applications such as flood forecasting.

 My hobbies include outdoor recreation :evergreen_tree: such as hiking :mans_shoe:, birding :bird:, skiing :ski:, fishing :fishing_pole_and_fish:, canoeing :rowboat:, and others.

-Some of the things I do:

-- I solve problems using statistics, machine learning, and data visualizations.
-- I interact with students to make data science more approachable.
-- I use R, git, and friends to help me do these things.

 I can also identify birds, and other things about nature.

 [Here are generic slides I use to introduce myself.](about_me.pdf)